6 Steps to Become an Entrepreneur - Complete Process

 Therein lies your answer.

-Another easier way of working on your idea if by looking at the franchise market where they already have business models setup to validate ideas and the market.
+Another easier way of working on your idea is by looking at the franchise market, where they already have business models set up to validate ideas and the market.

 This is what opportunity identification is all about.

 It’s about finding the right opportunity (s) and then moving to the next stage of the Entrepreneurial process to evaluate them.